MayaGans/BayesianBabe/content/Tutorials/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "TidyBlocks"
+title = "Tutorials"
-subtitle = "Documenting my summer internship with RStudio building a blocks based visual coding progam"
+subtitle = "Statistical and Bioinformatic Posts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.